-The levees protecting the community of Courtland not only fall short of meeting current modern levee design standards to provide a 100-year level of flood protection (pursuant to FEMA accreditation standards in the Code of Federal Regulations (CFR), Chapter 1, Subchapter B, Part 65, Section 65.10 [44 CFR §65.10]), but they also contain critical and serious sites under the DWR Flood System Repair Project (FSRP) that still warrant immediate attention for repair, preferably by 2024 or earlier.
+As discussed further in Section 3.1.2, flood insurance is required for buildings with a federally backed mortgage located in a SFHA.
+To remove the entire study area including the community of Courtland out of SFHA Zone AE, the entire combined perimeter levee system would need to meet current, modern levee design standards to provide a 100-year level of flood protection (pursuant to FEMA accreditation standards in the Code of Federal Regulations, Chapter 1, Subchapter B, Part 65, Section 65.10 [44 CFR §65.10]); however, though the levees protecting the community of Courtland have stood the test of time, they currently fall well short of meeting these levee design standards.
+The levees also contain critical and serious sites under the DWR Flood System Repair Project (FSRP) that still warrant immediate attention for repair, preferably by 2024 or earlier.

-Also, in 2012, the Biggert-Waters Flood Insurance Reform Act (BW-12) was passed putting into motion substantial annual increases to flood insurance costs until premiums are rated based on the elevation certificate.
-The unfortunate oversite in this is that the FEMA premiums don't recognize that the homes in Courtland are protected by a levee system, that has stood the test of time since the early 1900s.
+Also, in 2012, the Biggert-Waters Flood Insurance Reform Act (BW-12) and the Homeowner Flood Insurance Affordability Act (HFIAA) were passed putting into motion substantial annual increases to flood insurance costs until premiums are rated based on the elevation certificate (see Section 3.1.2 for additional information on HFIAA).
+The unfortunate oversite in this is that the FEMA premiums don't recognize that the homes in Courtland are protected by a levee system. that has stood the test of time since the early 1900s.
 Consequently, whether or not one believes the flood hazard to be of concern, the cost of flood insurance administered by FEMA under the current National Flood Insurance Program (NFIP) has certainly become a large and continuously growing concern.